Îles de Los

 The islands are best known for their beaches and forested interiors and are popular with tourists.
 Ferries sail to the Los from Conakry.

 Geography

 There are three main islands: Tamara (Fortoba), Kassa and Roume. Île de Corail, Île Blanche, Île Cabris, Île Poulet, Îlot Cabri and Îlot de la Bouteille are smaller islands and islets located in the southern half.

 Tamara

 Tamara is home to the Île Tamara Lighthouse.
 The island used to have a prison.

 Kassa

 Formerly known as Factory Island, the current name is derived from the Portuguese word "casa", meaning "house".

+Geology

+The ring shape of the Îles de Los belie their origins as a volcanic structure, an igneous intrusion amid the sediments of the West African continental shelf, which dates to the Cretaceous Period during the opening of the South Atlantic Ocean.
+The same processes formed nearby Mount Kakoulima, in Guinea, and the hills in and around Freetown, Sierra Leone.
+The archipelago is composed of the uncommon rock syenite, also found in similar volcanic structures such as the Monteregian Hills in Quebec or the Ilimaussaq intrusive complex in Greenland.

 History

 The islands have been inhabited for a long time and rose to prominence for their role in the Atlantic slave trade.
 The Kaloum or Kalum dialect of the Baga language was originally spoken on the island by a group of Baga people.

 In 1755, Miles Barber of the African Company of Liverpool established a trading post (then known as a factory) there employing workers skilled in ship repair as well as pilots for the local rivers.
 This led to Kassa being known as "Factory Island".
 English-language sources in the 18th century gave various corrupted names for the islands including "Isles of Loss", "the Edlesses", "The Idols", or "Las Idolas".

 In 1812 Samuel Samo, a Dutch slave trader, was seized by the British there and taken to Freetown, Sierra Leone, where he appeared before the Vice Admiralty Court.
 He was the first person tried under the British Slave Trade Felony Act 1811.
 (See for context the 1818 Anglo-Dutch Slave Trade Treaty which established Mixed Commission Courts.)